The Brass Verdict

-Plot summary
+Plot

 Since the events of the previous novel, attorney Mickey Haller has spent a year recuperating from his wounds and a subsequent addiction to painkillers.
 He is called back to the practice of law when an old acquaintance, defense attorney Jerry Vincent, is murdered.
-Haller inherits Vincent's caseload, which includes the high-profile trial of Walter Elliott, a Hollywood mogul accused of murdering his wife Mitzi and her German lover.
-Haller secures this "franchise" case, persuading the mogul to keep him on as counsel by promising not to seek a postponement of the trial, which is due to start in nine days.
+Haller inherits Vincent's caseload, which includes the high-profile trial of Hollywood mogul Walter Elliott, accused of murdering his wife Mitzi and her German lover.
+Haller secures this "franchise" case, persuading Elliott to keep him on as counsel by promising not to seek a postponement of the trial, which is due to start in nine days.

-Meanwhile, maverick LAPD detective Harry Bosch, the main character in several earlier novels written by Connelly, is investigating Vincent's murder.
-Bosch, warning that Vincent's killer may come after Haller next, persuades the reluctant lawyer to cooperate in the ongoing murder investigation.
-Meanwhile, Haller shakes off the rust, and lingering self-doubts, as he prepares for the double-murder trial.

-Among the cases Haller takes on is that of a former surfing champion, Patrick, who, while addicted to painkillers after a surfing accident, has stolen a diamond necklace while at the home of a friend.
-Haller feels sorry for Patrick because of his own history of addiction, and employs the young man to drive his Lincoln.
-He manages to get Patrick off the charges against him by playing on a hunch that the stolen diamonds were not genuine.
+Meanwhile, maverick LAPD detective Harry Bosch is investigating Vincent's murder.
+Bosch, warning that Vincent's killer may come after Haller next, persuades the reluctant lawyer to cooperate in the ongoing investigation.
+Meanwhile, Haller shakes off lingering self-doubts as he prepares for the double-murder trial.
+Among the cases he takes on is that of a former surfing champion, Patrick, who, while addicted to painkillers after a surfing accident, has stolen a diamond necklace while at the home of a friend.
+Haller sympathizes with Patrick and employs the young man to drive his Lincoln.
+He manages to get Patrick off by playing on a hunch that the stolen diamonds were not genuine.

-Assisted by his investigator, Cisco, and his office assistant, Lorna (who is one of Haller's two ex-wives), Haller works out a strategy to defend his client, based on the fact that the gunshot residue found on Elliott's hands is the result of having travelled in a police car used earlier in the day to transport another prisoner.
+Assisted by his investigator, Cisco, and his office assistant/ex-wife, Lorna, Haller works out a strategy to defend Elliott, based on the fact that the gunshot residue found on his hands is the result of having travelled in a police car used earlier in the day to transport another prisoner.
 He also throws doubt as to whether the couple's murderer was actually after Mitzi or her lover.
-In the meantime, Walter admits that he is involved with the Mafia and that he believes they murdered both his wife and the lawyer Jerry Vincent.
+In the meantime, Elliott admits that he is involved with the Mafia and that he believes they murdered both Mitzi and Vincent.